 LGBT paths to parenthood

-The number of LGBT people becoming parents, or thinking about becoming parents, is increasing.
+The number of LGBT people becoming parents is increasing.

 If you're thinking about having children, here's an overview of the various routes to parenthood available to you.

 This is where donated sperm is put inside the person who is going to carry the baby.
 This person can be single or in a relationship.